 Table 9-6: Innovation Mixed-Use Zoning District Nonresidential and Mixed-Use Building De sign Standards

 IMU

 Building Base and Entrance Design

 For buildings over 90' in height, the base of the building shall be clearly differentiated from the remainder of the providing design elements that will enhance the pedestrian environment. building with an emphasis on

-1. This differentiation shall occur somewhere within the bottom third of the building, but no higher than 50' above ve grade.
+1. This differentiation shall occur somewhere within the bottom third of the building, but no higher than 50' above e grade.

-2. Elements such as, but not limited to, cornices, corbeling, molding, stringcourses, ornamentation, changes in architectural lighting, and other sculpturing of the base shall be provided to clearly differentiate the base from the , ,
+2. Elements such as, but not limited to, cornices, corbeling, molding, stringcourses, ornamentation, changes in material or color, recessir architectural lighting, and other sculpturing of the base shall be provided to clearly differentiate the base from the remainder of the building.

 Main Street ✓

 4-5 Lane Avenue/Boulevard ✓

 6 or more Lane Avenue/Boulevard ✓

 2-3 Lane Avenue ✓

 Transit Station, Off-Street Public Path, Public Park ✓

 Other - Primary ✓

 Secondary ✓

-Parkway (when only frontage or adjacent to shared-use path) √
+Parkway (when only frontage or adjacent to shared-use path) ✓

 Limited Access